 As mentioned above, you will need a code to unlock the gate to the group camping area (which we won’t get until late September).
 We also have a limited number of parking permits, so if possible we encourage everyone to carpool and arrive with a full car.
-We’ll send out an email in late September to distribute permits and share the gate code.
-If we have more cars than parking spots, we may end up running a shuttle from a nearby lot.
+You should have received an email in late September with full directions and the gate code.

 Please be aware that Redwood Rd. is closed south of the park entrance, so you must drive in from the North (Oakland) side.